ludi317/dino-game/README.md

 - Consume donuts

 ## Controls
-- Spacebar or up arrow to jump.
+- Space bar or up arrow to jump.
 On mobile, touch screen.
 - Down arrow to crouch.
 - P to pause